NewsCred marketing website

 Requirements for our MVP

-Informed by a proof of concept from our data/UX consultant and technical discovery from our engineering lead, the triad converged on acceptance criteria.
+Informed by a story mapping session led by our Director of Product and a proof of concept from our data consultant, the triad converged on acceptance criteria.
 We felt confident that this scope sufficiently balanced impact and effort to: deliver just enough value, facilitate conversations with early access users to learn what else would be needed, and not be overly demanding on our backend:

 • Anomaly profiles for services would be spun up manually, and the early access teams would choose their services during onboarding.